oist/optinist/docs/gui/workflow.md

 2. **Change the setting of `OPTINIST_DIR`** OPTINIST_DIR is defined in optinist/optinist/api/dir_path.py.
 Change line for OPTINIST_DIR, INPUT_DIR, and OUTPUT_DIR according to your demand.
 Changing dir_path.py may also be necessary when running the pipeline on your cluster computers.
 Also, you can quickly change OPTINIST_DIR by changing the environment variable before launching.
 The change is effective after relaunching.

 #### Other Data Formats As The Input

-Some of the analyses, such as event-triggered averaging or GLM need timecourse of behavioral data as an input.
-A behavior node is best for it.
-The format should be .csv.
+<br>
+<p align="center">
+<img width="300px" src="../_static/workflow/components/csv_connect.png" alt="CSV Connect" />
+</p>

+eta, cca, correlation, cross_correlation, granger, glm, lda, and svm assume the input neural data shape is frames x cells matrix.
+Because the output of CaImAn and Suite2P on the pipeline is cell x frames, the default setting for neural data for these analyses is set to transpose.
+Pca and tsne can be done in either direction depending on your purpose.
+The function assumes their input to be samples x features.
 Rows and columns can be specified by `settings` appearing after selecting the csv data.
 Note that the number of data points has to be the same as the number of frames of image data.
 Fluo data node is for cell's fluorescence timecourse data given as .csv.

 Another data format prepared is hdf5.
 This format is compatible with the nwb data format.
 CSV and hdf5 nodes have black output connectors.
 The edge connected to the black output connector can be connected to any input connector.
 Be careful; this means that it does not check the format correspondence between input and output.

-<br>
-<p align="center">
-<img width="300px" src="../_static/workflow/components/csv_connect.png" alt="CSV Connect" />
-</p>

 ### Adding Nodes